-- 43.3 Conducting the mail-out: Prior to the date of the mail-out, the region prepares all supplies.
+43.03 Conducting the mail-out: Prior to the date of the mail-out, the region prepares all supplies.
 If no party intends to have an observer present, the region may also compile the packages of materials described in CHM 43.1 and place these materials in the envelope containing the voter's name and home address before the mail-out date.
 As each envelope is being prepared, the agent assigned to the case is responsible for checking the voter's name against the eligibility list.
-If key numbers are used as a means of facilitating identification of the voters, the agent ensures that the key number next to the voter's name on the eligibility list corresponds to the key number on the return envelope.
+If key numbers are used as a means of facilitating identification of the voter's name on the eligibility list corresponds to the key number on the return envelope.